Gravitational Lensing by Polytropic Wormholes: Gravitational Lensing and Microlensing by Wormholes

-Full gravitational lensing (both weak and strong) can be read from Fig. \ref{fig:2}a and Eq. \ref{lem}.
+Full gravitational lensing (both weak and strong) can be read from Fig. \ref{fig:2} and Eq. (\ref{lem}).
 According to this figure, the behavior is similar to the Schwarzschild metric which has positive deflection angle, i.e. wormhole acts like convergent lens.
-Note that lensing calculations which have led to Fig. \ref{fig:2}b are performed by assuming $r_{0} =1$ , $ r_{1} =10$ and $ r_{2} =11$.
-Also, note that we have assumed the material medium to be transparent and non-refractive.
-Also the divergence occurs in the throat and corresponds to a photon sphere.
-As we get away from the photon sphere the $ I(r_{m}) $ becomes smaller and eventually becomes $ \pi $, That means at long distances the deflection angle goes to zero and this result is consistent with weak lensing.
+Note that lensing calculations which have led to Fig. \ref{fig:2}b are performed by assuming $r_{0} =1$ and $ r_{1} =10$.
+The divergence occurs in the throat and corresponds to the unstable photon sphere.
+As we get far from the photon sphere, $ I(r_{m}) $ becomes smaller and eventually becomes $ \pi $, that means at long distances the deflection angle goes to zero which is consistent with weak lensing.
+Also, the effect of the junction layer is obvious in Fig. \ref{fig:2}.
+As seen, there is a jump in the light path.
+This behavior can be explained from the viewpoint of Israel junction conditions or Fermat$ ^{\prime} $s principle.
+From the viewpoint of junction conditions, the Christoeffel symbols are discontinuous and this causes a jump in null geodesics at $ r_{1} $.
+From second fundamental form of the boundary, the extrinsic curvature for the two side of thin shell and with the intrinsic coordinates $ \xi^{i} $ on the shell is

-In order to ensure that the effect of the thin shell and the metric chosen for it are not critical for the lensing, we have also considered a quadratic ansatz which satisfies the boundary conditions at $ r_{1} $ and $ r_{2} $: